SoundnessLabs/testnet-vapps/submissions/defi/walkenone.md

 - **GitHub:** @walkenone
 - **Discord:** walken#1234 (ID: 938485146322092134)
 - **Experience:**
   Smart contract developer and DeFi builder with experience on Sui and EVM chains.
 Focused on privacy-first finance and protocol-level innovation.
-Previous contributor to Sui lending markets and zk tooling.
+Previous contributor to Sui staking .

 - **Submission Timestamp:** 2025-08-22